Kostas Panayiotou: Personal life

 He was married to Zoe Kathitzioti with whom he had two daughters.

 He died on 17 June 2014 at the age of 77.

 "Costas of Omonia"

-This is how the international ace of Omonia Nicosia, Kostas Panagiotou, was known.

 An ascendant in our stadiums, an inspired leader as the libero of “Clovers”.
-He stood out for his unparalleled strength, fighting spirit and professionalism.
-A leading figure who stood out for his ethos.
-Indicative of this is the fact that in rare cases it received comments from the referees.
+He stood out for his strength, fighting spirit and professionalism, and for his ethos.
 Throughout his career, he was accompanied by the designation "the unbeatable".
 It is characteristic that in the 1960-61 season, he scored 13 times in the league, while his respective coaches promoted him in the attack when there was a need for a goal.